Head Hunters: Background and recording

-Head Hunters became the biggest-selling jazz album of all time until surpassed by George Benson's Breezin' in 1976.

 The Headhunters band, with Mike Clark replacing Mason, worked with Hancock on a number of other albums, including Thrust (1974), Man-Child (1975), and Flood (1975).
 The subsequent albums Secrets (1976) and Sunlight (1977), had widely diverging personnel.
 The Headhunters, with Hancock featured as a guest soloist, produced the albums Survival of the Fittest (1975) and Straight from the Gate (1978), the first of which was produced by Hancock and included the hit "God Make Me Funky".

+Album cover

-The image on the album cover, designed by Victor Moscoso, features Hancock wearing a mask based on the kple kple mask of the Baoulé people of Ivory Coast.
+The album cover, designed by Victor Moscoso, features Hancock wearing a mask based on the kple kple mask of the Baoulé people of Ivory Coast.
 Positioned clockwise around Hancock from lower left are Mason, Jackson, Maupin, and Summers.